Category Archives: Sales Management

 Sales training programs to support strategic change initiatives should be approached with the weight and attention they deserve.
 If this sales training is essential to getting your reps on board and in line with the new way of doing things, then do all you can to ensure its success.

-The first post in this series discussed what sales managers should do before a sales training program for their sales reps takes place.
 If there’s one theme for the pre-training activities, that would be communication.
 Sales managers need to convey to their reps why the training is important and how it will impact their jobs and remind them of what needs to be done in advance of the training in order to make the most of the time spent.

 In our business, we are well aware of the challenge that Learning and Development professionals face when working with sales or line-of-business leaders on growth initiatives.
 Sales training is often outside of the typical learning professional’s comfort zone because most have never lead sales teams or carried a bag — or haven’t done so recently.
 While they know that they shouldn’t be “order takers,” they end up in these situations because they don’t know to push back without ending up losing credibility or putting themselves in a political quagmire.